Bi-Lagrangian structures and Teichm\"uller theory: Applications to Teichmüller theory

 \subsection{Weil-Petersson metric on Teichmüller space}

-In this short subsection, we would like to insist that the Weil-Petersson metric on Teichmüller space can be defined purely through symplectic geometry.
-Indeed, it is sufficient to know that quasi-Fuchsian space is a complex bi-Lagrangian manifold in order to define the Weil-Petersson metric as $-i$ times the restriction of the complex bi-Lagrangian metric to the Fuchsian slice, according to \autoref{thm:QFHoloMetric}.
-This definition of the Weil-Petersson metric is arguably simpler than the classical definition using the Poincaré metric (see \autoref{subsec:TSWP}), which requires the celebrated but hard uniformization theorem\footnote{ On the other hand, we define the Weil-Petersson metric on the Fuchsian space $\FS$ (or the Fricke-Klein deformation space) rather than on Teichmüller space $\TS$.
+A consequence of \autoref{thm:QFHoloMetric} is that the Weil-Petersson metric can be defined purely through complex symplectic geometry.
+Indeed, it is sufficient to know that quasi-Fuchsian space is a complex bi-Lagrangian manifold (see below) in order to define the Weil-Petersson metric as $-i$ times the restriction of the complex bi-Lagrangian metric to the Fuchsian slice.

+This definition of the Weil-Petersson metric is arguably simpler than the classical definition using the Poincaré metric (see \autoref{subsec:TSWP}), which requires the celebrated but highly nontrivial uniformization theorem\footnote{ On the other hand, we define the Weil-Petersson metric on the Fuchsian space $\FS$ (or the Fricke-Klein deformation space) rather than on Teichmüller space $\TS$.
 Of course, uniformization is required if one wishes to identify $\TS$ to $\FS$.
 Let us mention that there also exists a ``uniformization-free'' definition of the Weil-Petersson metric on $\FS$ purely in terms of Riemannian geometry, see \cite[\S 2.6]{MR1164870}.}.

-Let us recap how one argues that quasi-Fuchsian space is a complex bi-Lagrangian manifold: \begin{itemize} \item $\QFS$ is a complex symplectic manifold as an open subset of the smooth locus of the character variety $\mathcal{X}(\pi, \PSL_2(\C))$, which enjoys a natural complex symplectic structure by Goldman's algebraic construction (see \autoref{subsec:SymplecticStructureOfDeformationSpaces}). \item The fact that the two transverse foliations of $\QFS$ by horizontal and vertical Bers slices are Lagrangian is part of \autoref{thm:QFBL}, but it can also be seen as a weaker version of \autoref{lemma:LagrangianFibration}. \end{itemize}
+Let us recap how one argues that $\QFS$ is a complex bi-Lagrangian: \begin{itemize} \item $\QFS$ is a complex symplectic manifold as an open subset of $\mathcal{X}(\pi, \PSL_2(\C))$, which enjoys a complex symplectic structure by Goldman's algebraic construction (\autoref{subsec:SymplecticStructureOfDeformationSpaces}). \item The fact that the two transverse foliations of $\QFS$ by horizontal and vertical Bers slices are Lagrangian is part of \autoref{thm:QFBL}, but it can also be seen as a weaker version of \autoref{lemma:LagrangianFibration}. \end{itemize}